jmineroff/Domino-Launchpad-Quickstart/README.md

 ### Lab 2.2 - Exploring Workspaces

+Workspaces are interactive sessions in Domino where you can use any of the IDEs you have configured in your Compute Environment or the terminal.

-In the top right corner click **Create New Workspace**
+In the top right corner click **Create New Workspace**.

 <p align="center">
 <img src = readme_images/AddWorkspace.png width="800">
 </p>

-Type a name for the Workspace in the 'Workspace Name' cell.
-Next, click through the available Compute Environments in the Workspace Environment dropdown and ensure that 'WineQuality' is selected.
+Type a name for the Workspace in the **Workspace Name** cell.
+Next, click through the available Compute Environments in the **Workspace Environment** dropdown and ensure that `WineQuality` is selected.

-Select JupyterLab as the Workspace IDE.
+Select **JupyterLab** as the **Workspace IDE**.

-Click the Hardware Tier dropdown to browse all available hardware configurations - ensure that **Small** is selected.
+Click the **Hardware Tier** dropdown to browse all available hardware configurations - ensure that **Small** is selected.

 Click **Launch now**.